Academic Calendar

 Regulations Governing Clinical Courses

-Students must achieve satisfactory performance in all clinical courses in accordance with the course/clinical criteria.
-Clinical course hours may include days, evenings, nights and weekends.
-Students are to arrange their own transportation for required program activities and any costs incurred for meals, travel and accommodation are the student’s responsibility.
+Students must achieve satisfactory performance in all clinical courses in accordance with the course/clinical criteria and outcomes.
+Clinical course hours may include days, evenings, nights, and weekends.
+Students are to arrange their own transportation for required program activities, and any costs incurred for meals, travel, uniforms, equipment, and accommodation are the student’s responsibility.
 Students will require daily access to a vehicle for any practice experience not accessible through public transportation.
-Required nursing practice placements will generally be within a 150 kilometer radius of the program site.
+Required nursing practice placements will generally be within 150 kilometres of the program site.
+Rural and remote placements beyond 150 kilometers may be offered.

 Police Information Check

-A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Search is required for program admission.
-This check must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
-Having a pardon in progress does not meet the admission requirement for a clear PIC.
+A current, clear Police Information Check (PIC) that includes a Vulnerable Sector Check (VSC) is required for program admission.
+These checks must be completed no earlier than 90 days prior to the program start date and submitted no later than the published document deadline.
+A pardon in progress does not meet the admission requirement for a clear check.

 Immunization Status

-Program students are exposed to high risk/vulnerable populations, exposing themselves, staff, and patients/clients to infectious diseases such as Hepatitis B and those with other blood-borne pathogens when assigned to their care.
+Program students may be required to care for patients/clients with infectious diseases such as Hepatitis B or other blood-borne pathogens.
 Students must meet agency requirements for immunizations prior to the start of all clinical or practice placement courses.
-Current immunization against specified communicable diseases is required as a prerequisite for practice placements and thus for continued enrolment in the program.
+Current immunization against specified communicable diseases is required as a prerequisite for practice placements and, thus, for continued enrolment in the program.

 N95 Mask